Are-s-h/GovCracker/Readme.md

 cryptocurrencies.<br><br>

 ## Installation ##
-GovCracker is free and developed for Windows 10 (64 Bit).
-Download the latest release (include GovCracker and GovTools and all Packages) under [https://govcrack.com] and unpack (7z) it in the desired location.
+GovCracker is free and developed for Windows 10 (64 Bit).<br> Download the latest release (include GovCracker and GovTools and all Packages / 400MB) under [https://govcrack.com] and unpack (7z) it in the desired location.
 <br><br>

 ## Which tools are integrated in GovCracker? ##